We regularly update this article with the latest information pertaining to Digital Marketing Budgets for Credit Unions.

 We’ve written extensively about online marketing budgets, and the more we work with credit unions, the more we see that many of the standard marketing budget calculations for traditional B2B and B2C companies do not apply.

 Each year, credit union marketers’ goals are to add members and increase loan value and share of wallet.
-Emerging from the pandemic, consumer behavior changed and marketing spending rebounded, but for how long?
-As interest rates rise in an effort to fend off a recession, data from September 2022 reflects intentions to grow budgets, yet marketers are being cautious.
+Emerging from the pandemic, consumer behavior changed and marketing spending rebounded, but as interest rates rose in an effort to fend off a recession, data from June 2023 reflects marketing budgets are slightly down compared to the previous year.

 All this leaves marketers wondering, how much should be budgeted for marketing?
 And, which marketing channels are most appropriate for credit union marketing?